ldcas-uc3m/TFM/parts/state_of_the_art.typ

 compromises the pipeline and requires inmmediate attention.

 // Z80 & RISC-V
-While the Z80 ISA @ZilogZ80 only differentiates between _software maskable interrupts_ and _nonmaskable interrupts_, the RISC-V ISA @RISCVUnprivileged
+While the Z80 CPU only differentiates between _software maskable interrupts_ and _nonmaskable interrupts_ @ZilogZ80[p.
+17], the RISC-V ISA uses the term
-uses the term _exception_ as #quote[an unusual condition occurring at run time associated with an instruction], while an _interrupt_ is #quote[an external asynchronous event that may cause a RISC-V hart to experience an unexpected transfer of control].
-It also defines a _trap_ as #quote[the transfer of control to a trap handler caused by either an exception or an interrupt], and distinguishes between _contained_ traps, where #quote[[t]he trap is visible to, and handled by, software running inside the execution environment], _requested trap_ where #quote[[t]he trap is a synchronous exception that is an explicit call to the execution environment requesting an action on behalf of software inside the execution environment], and #quote[execution may or may not resume on the hart after the requested action is taken by the execution environment];
+_exception_ as #quote[an unusual condition occurring at run time associated with an instruction], while an _interrupt_ is #quote[an external asynchronous event that may cause a RISC-V hart to experience an unexpected transfer of control].
+It also defines a _trap_ as #quote[the transfer of control to a trap handler caused by either an exception or an interrupt], and distinguishes between _contained_ traps, where #quote[[t]he trap is visible to, and handled by, software running inside the execution environment], _requested trap_ where
+#quote[[t]he trap is a synchronous exception that is an explicit call to the
-_invisible traps_, where #quote[[t]he trap is handled transparently by the execution environment and execution resumes normally after the trap is handled]; and a _fatal trap_, which #quote[represents a fatal failure and causes the execution environment to terminate execution].
+  execution environment requesting an action on behalf of software inside the execution environment], and #quote[execution may or may not resume on the hart after the requested action is taken by the execution environment]; _invisible traps_, where #quote[[t]he trap is handled transparently by the execution environment and execution resumes normally after the trap is handled]; and a _fatal trap_, which #quote[represents a fatal failure and causes the execution environment to terminate execution] @RISCVUnprivileged[chap.
+1.6].

 === Interrupt Detection and Handling